JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 **Assemblers** - Translates a program written in assembly language into machine code.

-**Libraries** - Pre-written modules for high level langauges that provide additional functuality efficiently and reliably.
+**Libraries** - Pre-written modules for high level langauges that provide additional functuality.
+They come precompiled and so can be used with any language, and dont take any time to add in.
+They are highly optimised, tested and documented and speed up development because they let you rely on other peoples work and ability to make something useful :)

 **Dynamic Link Libraries** - A library shared by multiple programs.
 DLLs  are linked to the translated program by the OS.
 DLLs reduce the amount of main memory needed because the DLLs can be used repeatedly.
 DLLs are used to load drivers by programs.